Matrix product state approach to lossy boson sampling and noisy IQP sampling: Analysis of the required bond dimension for classical simulation of boson sampling

 where we define $C\equiv\sum_{j=1}^N \log c_{j0}$ and $r_j\equiv c_{j1}/c_{j0}<1$.
 Note that as $r_j$ decreases, $p(\vec{k})$ becomes a smaller eigenvalue and thus less significant.

 We construct the list of $\log p(\vec{k})$ iteratively.
 Initialize $L=\{0\}$, and for each $j$ update

+Here, when appending elements to the list, all eigenvalue multiplicities are retained.
 Since $\log r_j < 0$, we can prune partial sums during the construction: for any $t < N$, if a partial value $\sum_{j=1}^t k_j^* \log r_j$ is below the threshold, then every $\vec{k}$ whose first $t$ entries coincides with $\vec{k}^*$ will also be below the threshold; hence we discard that entire branch from $L$.
 This pruning removes eigenvalues below the threshold.

 By choosing the threshold so that the cumulative weight of the retained eigenvalues is sufficiently close to the target accuracy, say $99\%$, and then counting the eigenvalues that exceed the threshold, we obtain an estimate of the required bond dimension.